Skip to main content

 --weight uint set the staking weight of the validator to add

-This command removes a node as a validator in a Subnet.
+This command removes a node as a validator in an Avalanche L1.

 Usage: